Azure-Samples/explore-iot-operations/samples/auth-server-user-pass-mqtt/README.md

 1. cd `samples/auth-server-user-pass-mqtt`

-    [This will move you to the authentication module directory.]
+    This will move you to the authentication module directory.
 2. run `export IMAGE_TAG=<your_docker_registry_prefix>/auth-server-user-pass-mqtt:v0.1`

-    [This will configure your docker image name with registry details]
+    This will configure your docker image name with registry details

 3. run ```make build```

-    [This will build your codebase along with unit tests and publish your docker image.]
+    This will build your codebase, run unit tests and publish your docker image.

 4. run ```cargo test```

-    [This will run the unit tests for the module.]
+    This will run the unit tests for the module, optionally.

 #### Deploy in K8s